Season structure of the NHL: Regular season

 Since the 1995–96 season, each team in the NHL plays 82 regular season games, 41 each of home and road.
 In all, 1,312 games are scheduled (512 of them inter-conference).

 For the 2021–22 season the NHL regular season formula was adjusted to account for the addition of the Seattle Kraken.
 Each team plays either three or four games against the other teams in its division (a total of 26 games) as well as playing all non-divisional teams in their own conference three times (24 games).
 The remaining games of the season are inter-conference play (32 games), allowing every team in the league to play every other team twice.
-The schedule is structured so that every NHL team plays in every arena at least once per season.
+The schedule is structured so that every NHL team plays in every arena at least once per season, which also include regular season games played outside North America and games played in outdoor stadiums.

 Each team has a mandatory bye week near the midpoint of the season, during which no regular season games take place.
 The NHL All-Star Game and its accompanying festivities typically occur during the bye week.
 From 1998 to 2014, every four years in lieu of an All-Star break, there was a break for the Winter Olympic Games.
 However, the NHL prohibited players from participation in the 2018 Olympics and the 2022 Olympics.

-The league also schedules a three-day Christmas break (since 1971) when no regular season games are played on either Christmas Eve and Christmas Day.
+The league also schedules a three-day Christmas break (since 1971) when no regular season games are played on Christmas Eve or Christmas Day.
 Games are not played on December 26 unless it falls on a Saturday, in which case no games would be played on December 23.
 The NHL also has a holiday roster freeze between December 18 and 27, in which in most cases, players cannot be traded, waived, or sent to the minor leagues.

 On the day of the Super Bowl (second Sunday of February), the league avoids scheduling any games that night, and will either have a blank slate that day or have a few afternoon games, usually starting no later than 3:00 p.m.
 EST.

 Two points are awarded for a win (including in overtime or shootout), one point for a loss in overtime or shootout, and no points for a loss in regulation time.
 If, however, a team pulls their goaltender for an extra attacker during overtime and gives up an empty net goal, the point normally awarded for losing in overtime is forfeited.
-Pulling a goaltender in overtime was occasionally attempted in certain situations prior to the 2004–05 NHL lockout near the end of a season if earning a single point in overtime would have been worthless for playoff qualification purposes, but with the introduction of the shootout it has not been attempted since.
+Pulling a goaltender in overtime was occasionally attempted in certain situations prior to the 2004–05 NHL lockout near the end of a season if earning a single point in overtime would have been worthless for playoff qualification purposes, but with the introduction of the shootout it has not been attempted as often.